 Forward-thinking and progressive implementation of action plans requires forward-thinking and progressive-minded employees.
-Consequently, SCDCA makes employee development an ongoing, high-priority, conscious and concerted effort.
-Despite significant budget limitations, SCDCA allocated funds for employee development to assist in learning higher-level skills and new ways of viewing the world.
+Keeping employees aware of agency goals and giving everyone a seat at the table to discuss goal-setting and progress updates lays the groundwork for an invested staff.
+Despite significant budget limitations, DCA allocated funds for employee development to assist in learning higher-level skills and new ways of viewing the world.
 Additionally, many opportunities for two-way communication are provided to promote information sharing, motivate people and boost productivity.
 The methods include: input on program changes; divisional meetings; internal communication products and venues, one-on-one communication with management, group reads and staff retreats.
-All of these are vital methods for training staff and gaining their buy-in towards breaking down barriers to communication.
-Employees are asked to help develop position descriptions, and duties/success criteria are signed off on.
-The Consumer Services and Enforcement Divisions have used a weighted system that motivates the employee to focus on priorities.
-Promotions, merit increases and bonuses are based on ratings.
+Praise and recognition for a job well done, promotions, merit increases and bonuses are also tools used to motivate staff.